MRtrix3/mrtrix3/docs/fixel_based_analysis/st_fibre_density_cross-section.rst

     average_response */response.txt ../group_average_response.txt

-There is however no strict requirement that the (one) final response function is the average of *all* subject response functions.
+There is however no strict requirement for the (one) final response function to be the average of *all* subject response functions.
 In certain very specific cases, it may even be wise to leave out subjects (for this step) where a response function could not reliably be obtained, or where pathology affected the brain globally.

 7. Upsampling DW images
 ^^^^^^^^^^^^^^^^^^^^^^^